 Cruciferous vegetables are better for your body than any other type of vegetable!
 They’re low in calories and high in nutrients.
 The flavor of cruciferous vegetables is often slightly bitter, and you can identify them by their cross-shaped flowers with four petals.
 Every veggie in this group is part of the cabbage family.
 (1)

-The bitter notes in these vegetables come from a phytonutrient that contains sulfur.
+The bitter taste in these vegetables comes from a phytonutrient that contains sulfur.
 These same phytonutrients give them anti-cancer properties activated when the vegetable is chopped or chewed.
 (2) God has such a creative mind!
 Just 2 to 3 servings of cruciferous vegetables a week can lower your risk of cancer.

 We use bok choy and kale in this recipe, two delicious cruciferous vegetables.
 Other examples of cruciferous veggies include: